voken1/optimized-ss/README.md

 }
 ```

-## run `ss-server`
+## Make it running

 ```
-cd /path/to/optimized-ss
+cd /path/to/ss-server
 ./ss-server
 ```

 or
 ```
-cd /path/to/optimized-ss
+cd /path/to/ss-server
 ./ss-server&
 ```